-12. Skill Attainment: Describe how you will provide services out-of-school youth to assist them in returning to high school or alternative education.
+15. Skill Attainment: Describe your strategy to provide services to at risk and drop-out youth to assist them in returning to high school or alternative education.

-Using Labor Market Information derived from CalJOBS, our staff members attempt to convince OSY that long-term financial stability depend on possessing something more than a High School Diploma.
+Using Labor Market Information derived from CalJOBS, our staff members attempt to convince OSY that long-term financial stability depends on possessing something more than a High School Diploma.
 To truly succeed in the current economy requires an Industry valued Credential or College Degree.
 The ACA will work with each OSY to set up academic goals that are challenging but reasonable, based on each participant's initial assessment.
 ACAs' will work with local high schools, alternative schools, adult schools and colleges to partner and share information and develop drop out recovery strategies to assist youth towards their goals.

-13. Information/Referral: Describe how you will ensure that all youth are provided information on the full array of applicable or appropriate services that are available through the local board, other eligible providers or One-Stop partners.
-Describe how you will facilitate the referral process to enroll youth in additional appropriate training and educational programs that have the capacity to serve the participant or applicant either on a sequential or concurrent basis.
+16. Information/Referral: Describe how you will ensure that all youth are provided information on the full array of services that are available through the One-Stop, partners and community-based organizations.
+Describe how you will facilitate the referral process to enroll youth in additional appropriate training and educational programs that have the capacity to serve the participant either on a sequential or concurrent basis.

 As is currently the case, during orientation, youth participants will view and be guided through a presentation where a full array of services are provided in detail along with presenting job seeker's and youth staff responsibilities to the WIOA program.
 In addition, staff provides information covering services offered by other agencies and organizations and the benefits of utilizing these additional resources.
-Staff will continue to include sector based information in orientations.
+Staff will continue to include sector-based information in orientations.

 Youth program staff will ensure that successful referrals are made to appropriate services either within the WIOA services delivery system or other more appropriate agencies.
-In the event of a referral, staff make contact with community agencies, such as the Reedley Community College or local adult schools to schedule customer appointments.
+In the event of a referral, staff contact community agencies, such as the Reedley Community College or local adult schools to schedule customer appointments.
 Staff will act as a liaison between the youth participant and the referring agency.

-14. Follow-Up Services: Describe how you will provide follow-up services to all youth during the twelve (12) month follow-up period.
-See OD # 14-18.
+17. Follow-Up Services: Describe how you will ensure proper closures and contact will be maintained with the participant on a monthly basis during the 90-day closure period, ensure participants are well informed of the exit process, and provide follow-up services to all youth during the twelve (12) month follow-up period.